Q: Can I get you to draw something for me?

 Q: How does a kid from Arizona become such a die-hard Buffalo Bills fan?

 A: When growing up in Phoenix back in the day, we didn't have an NFL team, so we all had to "adopt" favorite teams.
 Most chose the Cowboys or Steelers ... no imagination in our youth.
-I didn't have a favorite, but I had some I DIDN'T like: Dallas, St. Louis Cardinals, etc. When the Cards came to town, I didn't drink the KoolAid and still didn't have a favorite team.
+I didn't have a favorite, but I had some I DIDN'T like: Dallas, St. Louis Cardinals, etc. When the Cardinals came to Phoenix, I didn't drink the KoolAid and still didn't have a favorite team.
 I was partial to the LA Rams and KC Chiefs because of their consistent play year after year.
-A friend from Rochester, NY, Cliff Connaroe, turned me on to the Bills right when the infamous Kelly/Thomas/Reed/Smith era was starting and I took notice of the team.
+A friend from Rochester, NY, Cliff Connaroe, said to me once: "You need to pay attention to Jim Kelly and the Houston Gamblers.
+He's really going to be a force to be reckoned with with that run and shoot offense!"
+And that's how it started.
+From the Gamblers to the Bills, I followed Kelly right into the infamous Kelly/Thomas/Reed/Smith era ... and beyond.
 I loved those days - some of the best football I've ever seen.
 I've stuck with the team as a reminder to myself and others how great that quartet was and for hope for the future.
 I saw Jim Kelly and Thurman Thomas close up here in Seattle once.
 I have a rather large collection of Bills apparel and other merchandise.
-I have always been loyal to my convictions and passions, so I guess I'm a Bills fan forever.
+In 2018, I went to Buffalo for the first time, watched them win over the Titans and had the time of my life!
+I have always been loyal to my convictions and passions, so I am a Bills fan forever.